 - Kirby Simon Human Rights Fellowship (2014), scholarship for work in Colombia with United Nations

-Louisa is currently updating a chapter of the fourth edition of the book Medical Treatment: Decisions and the Law, edited by Christopher Johnston QC and written by 23 members of Serjeants’ Inn.
-The book is due to be published by Bloomsbury Professional in 2021.
+Louisa co-authored chapter one: Consent – General in the fourth edition of the book Medical Treatment: Decisions and the Law, edited by Christopher Johnston KC and Sophia Roper KC and written by 27 members of Serjeants’ Inn.

 Louisa contributes to Chambers’ blogs, including the UK Inquest Law Blog, a recent blog post includes:

-For further details of Louisa’s practice please contact a member of the clerking or client service team.
+For further details of Louisa’s practice please contact a member of the clerking or Client Care team.